Canine dementia: spotting the signs of dementia in dogs

 Dementia is diagnosed according to behaviour rather than clinical tests, although certain tests may be performed in order to rule out other potential causes of symptoms.

-Canine dementia is common as dogs grow older, and the condition is manageable.
-If you’re concerned, contact your vet right away.
+Canine dementia is common as dogs grow older, and the condition is manageable, but it often goes undiagnosed.

 Dog dementia symptoms include: